Sterling Morrison: Songwriting credits

-While Reed was the main writer, there has been some conjecture that both Morrison and Cale made more songwriting contributions than is specified in the credits as Morrison later told Victor Bockris, "Lou really did want to have a whole lot of credit for the songs, so on nearly all of the albums we gave it to him.
+While Reed was the Velvet Underground's main songwriter, there has been some conjecture that both Morrison and Cale made more songwriting contributions than was specified in their album credits.
+Morrison later told Victor Bockris: "Lou really did want to have a whole lot of credit for the songs, so on nearly all of the albums we gave it to him.
 It kept him happy.
-He got the rights to all the songs on Loaded so now he's credited for being the absolute and singular genius of the Underground, which is not true.
-There are a lot of songs I should have coauthorship on, and the same holds true for John Cale.
-The publishing company was called Three Prong because there were three of us involved.
-I'm the last person to deny Lou's immense contribution and he's the best songwriter of the three of us.
+He got the rights to all the songs on Loaded so now he's credited for being the absolute and singular genius of the Underground...I'm the last person to deny Lou's immense contribution and he's the best songwriter of the three of us.
 But he wanted all the credit, he wanted it more than we did, and he got it, to keep the peace."
 Nevertheless, Morrison got co-writing credits on "European Son", "Here She Comes Now", "The Gift", "Sister Ray", "Hey Mr. Rain", "Ride into the Sun", "Foggy Notion", "Ferryboat Bill", "I'm Gonna Move Right In", "Coney Island Steeplechase" and "Guess I'm Falling in Love".
-He also co-wrote "Chelsea Girls" with Reed, the title track to Nico's debut solo album.
+He also co-wrote Nico's "Chelsea Girls" with Reed.